Free Crochet Octopus Amigurumi Pattern

 How to Crochet An Octopus?

-Here is the part where we talk about Squiggly the Octopus, which is a beginner friendly pattern that can be made easily using some parts sewn together, but I’ve also included a no-sew version which is easier for intermediate crocheters to whip up even more quickly.
+Here is the part where we talk about this Pocket Octopus, which is a beginner friendly pattern that can be made easily using some parts sewn together, but I’ve also included a no-sew version which is easier for intermediate crocheters to whip up even more quickly.

 I’ll talk about the octopus head and body, which is combined and a spherical shape, then I’ll move onto the tentacles, closing up the base and finally the octopus eyes!
 Along the way, the pattern is included with step by step pictorial instructions so hopefully it’s easy to follow along!